Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 Any image can have any number of labels making this a multi-label dataset.  i.e. An x-ray can show both Pleural Effusion and Cardiomegaly.

 Also, each of these labels can have one of 4 values:
-- Not Mentioned = Null
+- Not Mentioned by Radiologists = Null
 - Negative = -1
 - Uncertain = 0
 - Positive = 1

 How the x-ray was taken is stored in 2 columns, "Frontal/Lateral" and "AP/PA".
 Lateral x-rays are taken from the patient's side.
 AP/PA stands for Anterior and Posterior.
-AP means the x-rays entered the patient's from and exited out of the patient's back and PA is the opposite.
+AP means the x-rays entered the patient's front and exited out of the patient's back and PA is the opposite.

 From the image path, we can parse out a PatientID and StudyID.
 A study is a set of x-rays taken at the same time.
 A study can have just a single frontal x-ray, a single lateral x-ray or have both a frontal and lateral set of x-rays.
 Patients who only had one set of x-rays will have only a StudyID of 1.
 Patients with multiple studies will have StudyIDs 1,2,3,4,....
 The max number of studies for a single patient in this dataset was 72.

 #### Competition
-CheXpert was set up as a competition, but only 5 of the 12 targets are included:
+CheXpert was set up as a competition, but only 5 of the targets are included:
 ['Atelectasis', 'Cardiomegaly', 'Consolidation', 'Edema', 'Pleural_Effusion']

 So many of model runs will only focus and/or train only on these 5 labels.